 For a will to be valid, a testator, the creator of the will, must have testamentary capacity.
 Testamentary capacity means, among other things, that testators know the extent of their property, that they want to make a will, who their heirs are, and what they want to do with their property.
-They must be able to consider all of these factors at the same time, understand the relationship between each, and make a reasonable judgment as to these elements
+They must be able to consider all of these factors at the same time, understand the relationship between each, and make a reasonable judgment as to these elements.

 A person can contest a will up to two years after the will is admitted to probate, with some exceptions that allow one to contest more than two years after.
-But one can also file a contest before the will is probated – meaning, after a will is filed but before the court has found it to be valid.
-The timing is often a critical factor which should be considered quickly.
+But one can also file a contest before the will is probated – meaning after a will is filed but before the court has found it to be valid.
+The timing is often a critical factor that should be considered quickly.

 Removing Executors and Administrators

-Estate litigation cases allow for an hourly fee or, depending on the circumstances, a contingent fee.
+In our firm, estate litigation cases allow for an hourly fee or, depending on the circumstances, a contingent fee.
 A contingency fee is not appropriate in all situations.
 When we evaluate your case, we will consider the unique circumstances of your case and discuss whether a contingency fee is an option.